-In addition to tuition, we charge the following kinds of fees:
+In addition to tuition, we charge the following kinds of fees and charges:

-• Initial and Annual Registration Fees; Security Deposit.
-At the time of registration, we charge an initial non-refundable registration fee (in the amount of \$250) and a \$400 security deposit.
-We will hold this security deposit, without interest, against your final tuition payment.
+• Initial Registration Fee and Security Deposit.
+At the time of registration, we charge an initial non-refundable registration fee and a separate security deposit.
+We will hold the security deposit, without interest, against your final tuition payment.
 In the event that your account is paid in full at the termination of services and we still hold some or all of your security deposit, we will return that remaining amount to you.